LegReq/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 23.
 Broadcast Aggregated Signal (Aggregator) {.unnumbered}

-Once the ::Beacon Aggregator:: has received confirmation of the ::Beacon Signal:: from all participants within the ::Beacon Cohort:: they finalize the signature on the Beacon Signal.
+Once the ::Beacon Aggregator:: has received confirmation of the ::Beacon Signal:: from all ::Beacon Participants:: within the ::Beacon Cohort:: they finalize the signature on the Beacon Signal.
 Signal confirmations contain partial signatures from each participant, these are aggregated together to create a final signature that spends the ::UTXO:: controlled by the ::Beacon Address:: included an an input into the Beacon Signal.
 Aggregation of partial